Permissions

 Run As App (Default)

 The script executes using the Forge app's service account.
-It has broad permissions across all projects — it can read/write any issue, transition workflows, and access all users.
-This is the standard mode for listeners and scheduled jobs.
+It has broad permissions across all projects - it can read/write any issue, transition workflows, and access all users.
+This is the standard mode for event handlers and scheduled events.

 Run As User

 The script executes with the permissions of the user who triggered the event.
-If a user creates an issue and a listener runs "as user", that script can only do what that specific user has permission to do.
+If a user creates an issue and an event handler runs "as user", that script can only do what that specific user has permission to do.
 This is useful for permission-aware automation.

-Important: Most HAPI methods use the app context by default.
-If a script needs user-level permissions, configure the listener/job with runAs: 'user'.
+Important: Most Canarys HAPI methods use the app context by default.
+If a script needs user-level permissions, configure the event handler/job with

-Behaviours (UI Modifications) apply to all users who open the affected issue form.
-There is no per-user permission model for behaviours — if a behaviour is configured for a project and issue type, every user sees the modified form.
+Field Behaviours (UI Modifications) apply to all users who open the affected issue form.
+There is no per-user permission model for field behaviours - if a field behaviour is configured for a project and issue type, every user sees the modified form.

 Fragment Permissions